KatjaGlassConsulting/SMILE-SmartSASMacros/README.md

 smile_attrn |Function-style macro to return a numeric attribute of a dataset.
 The following attributes are available: ALTERPW, ANOBS, ANY, ARAND, ARWU, AUDIT, AUDIT_DATA, AUDIT_BEFORE, AUDIT_ERROR, CRDTE, ICONST, INDEX, ISINDEX, ISSUBSET, LRECL, LRID, MAXGEN, MAXRC, MODTE, NDEL, NEXTGEN, NLOBS, NLOBSF, NOBS, NVARS, PW, RADIX, READPW, REUSE, TAPE, WHSTMT, WRITEPW smile_ods_document_flat_label |Flat navigation and optionally re-label navigation for ODS DOCUMENT.
 The navigation bookmark level is reduced to one level only.
-Optionally a label can be applied to all content items or the navigation label can be removed completely. smile_pdf_merge |Merge multiple PDF files and create one bookmark entry per PDF file with PROC GROOVY and open-source Tool PDFBox smile_url_check |Check existence of URL and store result in return code, information can optionally be printed to the log smile_url_download |Downloads a file from an URL and store it locally on OUTFILE.
+Optionally a label can be applied to all content items or the navigation label can be removed completely. smile_pdf_merge |Merge multiple PDF files and create one bookmark entry per PDF file with PROC GROOVY and open-source Tool PDFBox smile_pdf_read_bookmarks |Read PDF Bookmarks into a SAS dataset with the variables level, title and page smile_url_check |Check existence of URL and store result in return code, information can optionally be printed to the log smile_url_download |Downloads a file from an URL and store it locally on OUTFILE.
 Additionally return code can be stored and information can optionally be printed to the log.